 The Need

-As Canada transitions to clean energy resources, there is a need to better understand the potential for the province’s geothermal regions to be developed as assets that can provide heat or energy sources.
-This project will help to understand the geothermal potential in the Kootenay Lake area.
+As Canada transitions to clean energy resources, there is a need to better understand the potential for BC’s province’s geothermal regions to be developed as assets that can provide heat or energy sources.
+This project is helping to understand the geothermal potential in the Kootenay Lake area.

 Project Goals

 This Energy project fits under Geoscience BC’s Strategic Objective of Identifying new natural resource opportunities.
-Its goal is to:
+Its goal was to:

 - Continue geothermal resource mapping and research focusing on economically viable projects and sites with high geothermal energy potential.